openstack/octavia/doc/source/api/haproxy-amphora-api.rst

 "TOPOLOGY-CHANGE".
 The controller should not try to change any resources during this transition.
 (Any attempts will be met with an error.)
 Once the topology change is complete, amphora status should return to "OK".
-(When the UDP communcation from amphorae to controller is defined, a 'transition complete' message is probably one good candidate for this type of UDP communication.)
+(When the UDP communication from amphorae to controller is defined, a 'transition complete' message is probably one good candidate for this type of UDP communication.)